 - They have a sense of urgency in the email (“Claim your trip to the Bahamas here - ends in 5 minutes!”)

-What to Do if You’ve Fallen Victim to a Phishing Email
+What to Do if You’ve Fallen Victim to a Phishing Email?

 Did you click a link in a phishing email?
 Don’t worry; not all hope is lost.
 Most of these messages want you to fill out your personal information.
-The simplest way to protect yourself is never to give your personal information in these types of emails.
+The simplest way to protect yourself is to never give your personal information in these types of emails.

 Phishing emails can also contain attachments that can make your life miserable; they can contain viruses or ransomware that will attack your computer when opened.
 Never open a link you haven’t verified to be authentic.